BroadbandNow/Open-Data/README.md

 Wired Lowest Priced Plan 25 Mbps;
 Terrestrial Lowest Priced Plan 25 Mbps;
 Wired Lowest Priced Plan 100 Mbps;
-Terrestrial Lowest Priced Plan 100 Mbps
+Terrestrial Lowest Priced Plan 100 Mbps;

 ### Data Definitions
 Wired Providers 25 Mbps: The number of providers covering at least 1% of a county's population whose maximum download speed available in the county is at least 25 mbps and maximum available upload speed is at least 3 mbps.
 These providers also must service the residential market and be a wired technology (DSL, Cable, and Fiber).